esenecal/startup/notes.md

 You create a frontend WebSocket object and a backend WebSocketServer object.
 The details you can see in the code, but basically, on the frontend (which we sometimes handle with a class) we have defined event handlers that do certain things depending on what we get from the backend and handles the connection.
 Then we also have function to send data to the backend over the connection.
 The backend code can use ping/pong functions to check the connection and also send the data received back out to certain clients.

 The basic flow would be: client opens the websocket in the frontend.
 The send a message, a recipe, whatever, which is sent using functions that handles sending over the websocket connection.
 The backend receives it, says, neat, and according to it's code, sends it back out to whomever (the original client, everyone, etc).
 Then, the frontend receives it, processes the code according to the defined event handlers in its code, and then does something with it.

+## pm2

+pm2 stands for Process Manager 2.
+As programs will terminate when closed or the computer restarts, you need to register programs as a daemon, meaning it will always work in the background.

+pm2 allows our services to run as dameons and provides a way to start and stop them.
+If you type in pm2 ls, you will see the services running.